zkutalik/ssimp_software/docu/manual_ssimp.md

 ## Arguments
 [//]: -------------------------------
-Arguments can be shortend, e.g. `--wind` instead of `--window.width`
+Here are all arguments listed, with a defined default in brackets, and some formal... .
+Note that arguments can be shortend, e.g. `--wind` instead of `--window.width`

-`--gwas [no default]`, path to GWAS dataset, extension does not matter, nor does text separation.
-Columns should be named.
-Missings have to be marked as `NA`. quicktest, snptest, metal and plink output files will be automatically recognised.
-Minimal columns are SNP-id, Z, reference allele and risk allele.
-More info see below.
+`--gwas [no default]`, path to GWAS dataset, in quotes, extension (e.g. `.txt`) does not matter, nor does text separator (e.g. `\t`).
+Columns need to be named after common conventions (see file `../header_translation.md`).
+Missings have to be marked as `NA`.
+QUICKTEST, SNPTEST, METAL AND PLINK output files will be automatically recognised.
+The minimal set of columns that should be provided, are: SNP-id, Z-statistics, reference allele and risk allele.
+For more info on possible sets of columns, see `Note` below.

-`--ref [no default]` path to vcf file (same folder should contain the tbi file)
+`--ref [no default]` path to vcf file, in quotes (same folder should contain the `tbi` file).

-`--out [gwasfilename]` string, if not define will be the gwasfilename (without extension ) + .imp
+`--out [gwasfilename]` string, in quotes.
+If not define will be the gwas filename (without extension ) + `.imp`.
+Path and name of the imputation results.

-`--log [gwasfilename]` string, if not define will be the gwasfilename (without extension ) + .log, if set to FALSE, then no log file is stored
+`--log [gwasfilename]` string, in quotes.
+If not define will be the gwas filename (without extension ) + `.log`.
+If set to `FALSE`, then no log file is produced.
+Path and name of the log file.

-`--impute.range [no default]` should have the form of `chr:pos.start-chr:pos.end`, if just chr:NA, then the whole chr is imputed
+`--impute.range [no default]` text.
+Should have the form of `chrCHR:pos.start-chrCHR:pos.end`.
+If `chrCHR`, then the whole chromosome `CHR` is imputed.
+For `chr1-chr5` chromosome 1 to chromosome 5 are imputed.

-`--impute.snp [no default]` strings
+`--impute.snp [no default]` text.
+E.g. `(rs1, rs2)`.
+List of tag SNPs.

-`--impute.snps [NULL]` txt file (e.g. snps2impute.txt) with a set of SNPs to impute (no header): rsid or chr:pos.hg19 (no quotes)
+`--impute.snps [NULL]` text.
+To define the SNPs to impute there are two options: (1) provide a text file (e.g. `snps2impute.txt`) with a set of SNP names (no header), give a list of SNP names, e.g. `(rs3, rs4)`.
+SNP names can be either rsid's or `chr:pos.hg19` (no quotes).

 `--lambda [2/sqrt(n)]` numeric value or string (`2/sqrt(n)`, `optimize`), n are the number of individuals in the reference panel. `optimize` not yet implemented.
+Lambda controls the shrinking of the correlation matrix (lambda = 0 applies no shrinking, lambda = 1 turns the correlation matrix into the identity matrix).

-`--impute.maf [0]` numeric value, lower limit for variants to be imputed: everything above and equal this threshold will be imputed
+`--impute.maf [0]` numeric value.
+Lower MAF limit for variants to be imputed: everything above and equal this threshold will be imputed.

-`--tag.maf [0]` numeric value, lower limit for tag SNPs: everything above and equal this threshold will be used as tag SNPs.
+`--tag.maf [0]` numeric value.
+Lower MAF limit for tag SNPs: everything above and equal this threshold will be used as tag SNPs.

-`--window.width [1e6]` numeric value, core window length
+`--window.width [1e6]` numeric value.
+Core window length.

-`--flanking.width [250e3]` numeric value, flanking space left and right side of the core window
+`--flanking.width [250e3]` numeric value.
+Flanking space left and right side of the core window.

-`--missingness [TRUE]` enable variable sample size approach.
+`--missingness [TRUE]` logical.
+Enables variable sample size approach.
 This is automatically set to `FALSE` if `N` is not provided or `N` is set to `NA`.

 ### Note
 [//]: -------